Genentech/phase1b/README.md

-The `phase1b` package provides a facility for early development study teams to decide on further development of a drug either through designing for phase 2 or 3, or expanding current cohorts.
+The `phase1b` package provides a facility for early development study teams to decide on further development of a drug either through designing for phase 2 or 3, or expansion cohorts.
 The prior distribution can incorporate any previous data via mixtures of beta distributions.
 Furthermore, based on an assumed true response rate if the novel drug was administered in the wider population, the package calculates the frequentist probability that a current clinical trial would be stopped for efficacy or futility conditional on true values of the response, otherwise known as operating characteristics.

 The intended user is the early clinical trial statistician in the design and interim stage of their study and offers a flexible approach to